-Comprehensive Exams In their last semester of enrollment, candidates for the M.Ed. in Teaching Arts degree must take an oral comprehensive examination based upon course work used to satisfy degree requirements if their overall grade point average on graduate work is below 3.75.
-If judged unsatisfactory, all or part of the oral examination may be retaken once in the following semester or summer term.
-Candidates with a grade point average on graduate work equal to, or greater than, 3.75 will be exempt from the oral examination process.
-Educational Leadership, M.Ed.
-(39 sem. hrs.)/ Licensure & Non-Licensure Tracks EDUCATIONAL LEADERSHIP, M.ED.
+Applicants must have a minimum of six semester hours in history and three semester hours in sociology at the undergraduate level.
+Any deficiency must be completed prior to admission to candidacy for a degree. - 1.
+Twelve semester hours of graduate credit in Professional Education Core Courses. - 2.
+Eighteen semester hours in social sciences, of which a minimum of three semester hours must be taken in each of the disciplines of history, political science, and sociology, but not more than nine hours in any one discipline. - 3.
+In their last semester of enrollment, candidates for the M.Ed. in Social Sciences must take written and oral comprehensive examinations based upon course work used to satisfy degree requirements.
+If applicable, the oral exam will also include a defense of the thesis.
+If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.
+The Master of Education in Social Sciences (History) is a Secondary Subject Endorsement area.
+EDUCATIONAL LEADERSHIP, M.ED.
 ADMINISTRATIVE LICENSURE TRACK (A new cohort is selected for the summer session of each school year) The educational leadership master's degree program is designed to enable students to become part of a cohort group that will systematically proceed through a thirty-nine semester hour sequence of course modules and clinical experiences.
 The modules center on six dimensions of leadership and are integrated with seminars, practicums and internships focusing on excellence in teaching and learning.
 Admission to the program - 1.
 General requirements for admission to the graduate school of Mississippi College must be met. - 2.
 Requirements for admission to a Master of Education Degree must be met. - 3.
 Provide documentation of 3 full years of teaching experience. - 4.
 Provide a letter of recommendation from current supervisor. - 5.
 Submit a structured resume and portfolio providing information in three areas: background experience, teaching quality, and leadership skills and experiences.
-March 15 of each year is the application deadline.
+May 15 of each year is the application deadline.
 Admission to the program is limited and is at the discretion of the Educational Leadership Screening and Selection Committee.
 Consult the Program Coordinator or the chair of the Department of Teacher Education and Leadership for additional information concerning the cohort group selection process and specific program requirements.
 Licensure Assessment Graduates of the M.Ed. in Educational Leadership must pass the School Leaders Licensure Assessment (SLLA) before they can obtain a Class AA license in Administration.
 The Master of Education degree in educational leadership includes the following coursework.
 Required Courses EDU 6517 - Introduction to Administrator Preparation Credits, 1 sem. hr.
 EDU 6518 - Personal/Interpersonal Dimension of Leadership Credits, 3 sem. hrs.
 EDU 6526 - Instructional Dimension of Leadership Credits, 1-10 sem. hrs., variable (max.
-10) EDU 6527 - Organizational Dimension of Educational Leadership Credits, 3 sem. hrs.
+10) EDU 6527 - Organizational Dimension of Educational Leadership Credits, 3 sem.
 EDU 6532 - Resource Dimension of Leadership Credits, 1-8 sem. hrs., variable (max.
 8) EDU 6533 - Information Management Dimension of Leadership Credits, 1-4 sem. hrs., variable (max.
 4) EDU 6534 - Political Dimension of Leadership Credits, 1-4 sem. hrs., variable (max.
 4) EDU 6536 - Focused Internship Credits, 1-6 sem. hrs., variable (max.
 6) (300 clock hours) Total: 39 sem. hrs.